The Prompt Course · 5 lessons · Free

 Level 3 — Full

-The technique: paste in raw material
+The technique: Paste the raw material

-One of the most powerful things you can do: give AI the actual raw material and let it work with it.
+One of the most powerful things you can do: give the AI the actual raw material and let it work with it.

 The same principle applies to: email threads you need to reply to, contracts you need to understand, reports you need to summarize, articles you need to analyze.